TN 9 (01-18)

-Obtaining the various primary evidentiary documents mentioned in a. through c. above is usually possible if the dissolution occurred recently and the records are maintained by an existing governmental entity.
+Obtaining the various primary evidentiary documents mentioned in a. through c. above is usually possible if the dissolution occurred recently and an existing governmental entity maintains the records.

-Some entities which went totally out of existence many years ago either through annexation, consolidation, or dissolution failed to properly notify the State or SSA.
+Some entities, which went totally out of existence many years ago through annexation, consolidation, or dissolution, failed to notify the State or SSA properly.
 In most cases, the entities just stopped paying Social Security taxes, not realizing that formal notification to the State and dissolution documentation for SSA were required so that the entities could be removed from the State’s Section 218 Agreement.
 Usually, the required primary evidentiary records and documentation have long since been lost or destroyed, which makes obtaining proper dissolution evidence extremely difficult or impossible.

 Where primary evidence of dissolution is unobtainable, other evidence is required to serve as a basis for a determination.
 Examples of other evidence include:

 meeting minutes of the entity’s governing board (e.g., school board, fire district or precinct board, water district board, public service commission, etc.) authorizing dissolution, in tandem with a published article or other evidence confirming dissolution;

 a combination of documents of significant probity which enable the current official of the State or political subdivision with whom orders of dissolution are filed to make a determination as to whether or not the entity is legally dissolved.

 Examples of acceptable documents submitted in combination for the current State or local government official’s dissolution determination are: